What is the National Nurse Practitioner Residency and Fellowship Training Consortium (“the Consortium”)?

 - Postgraduate nurse practitioner training is a relatively new innovation for which accreditation did not previously exist:

-- As of January 2016, there are at least 36 primary care NP postgraduate programs; 16 more expected by the end of 2016;
+- As of June 2019, there are at least 50 primary care or Psychiatry Mental Health NP postgraduate programs;

 - Major growth in specialty, sub-specialty, and acute care postgraduate training programs as well.